Israel's Netanyahu secures election victory: Israeli TV channels

 If he wins, Netanyahu, 69, will be on track to be the longest-serving prime minister in Israel’s 71-year history.
 Netanyahu said he had already begun talks with prospective coalition allies.

-Netanyahu, in power consecutively since 2009, has been fighting for his political survival.
-He faces possible indictment in three graft cases, and has denied wrongdoing in all three.
+In power since 2009, and having led the country for a total 13 years including his first term in the 1990s, Netanyahu has been fighting for his political survival.

+He faces possible indictment in three graft cases.
+He has denied any wrongdoing.

-Rival Gantz, 59, earlier had also claimed victory, citing preliminary exit polls that were published soon after voting ended on Tuesday showed his party had won more seats than Likud.
+Rival Gantz, a popular 59-year-old former general, had also claimed victory earlier, citing preliminary exit polls published soon after voting ended on Tuesday that showed his party had won more seats than Likud.

 “We are the victors,” said Gantz, a former military chief fighting his first election.
 “We want to thank Benjamin Netanyahu for his service to the nation.”